shiroyama/vulture/README.md

 ## Under the Hood

-Vulture is based on the brilliant idea of `PauseHandler` mentioned [here]("http://stackoverflow.com/questions/8040280/how-to-handle-handler-messages-when-activity-fragment-is-paused").
+Vulture is based on the brilliant idea of `PauseHandler` discussed at [Stack Overflow](http://stackoverflow.com/questions/8040280/how-to-handle-handler-messages-when-activity-fragment-is-paused "How to handle Handler messages when activity/fragment is paused").
 Thank you.

 ## License